Fire at Dow burned for 33 hours after explosion

 "All the people around here are elderly people," Plaquemine resident Peshu Richard said.
 "We have one young couple we were on the phone with.
 'What do I do?'
 Go in the house turn off the A/C, and we will find out shortly."

-The shelter in place order was lifted about six hours after the fire erupted.
+The shelter-in-place order was lifted about six hours after the fire erupted.
 Richard said it appears that the situation was handled well this time.

 "Most people around here know if the sirens go off and it's not the first Monday of the month, you have to take action," Richard said.
 "I think they did a good job."